ChicoState/PantryPal/Documentation/README.md

 To address all issues (including breaking changes), run: npm audit fix --force
 ```
-To fix this, run the following command:
+To fix the vulnerabilities, run the following command in the root of the project directory:
 ```bash
 npm audit fix --force
 ```